subdigital/advanced-codable-talk/README.md

 An example of using property wrappers to clean up some Codable issues that would otherwise require us to implement an entire Codable implementation just for one or two properties.

+Inspiration for this comes from [BetterCodable](https://github.com/marksands/BetterCodable) by Mark Sands.

 Presented to [iOS Conf SG](https://iosconf.sg) on January 21st, 2021.